 Again veering from a massive production to something intimate and seductive, we come to one of Prince's very best seduction ballads, Scandalous.
 This clip clearly sets the stage for what D'Angelo would escalate a decade later with Untitled, though Prince appears here in a red jumpsuit instead of his birthday suit.

 Though it's his most minimal video ever, employing just some simple lights, a microphone stand, and creative editing of Prince's solo performance, it perfectly suits the song and sets the song apart from not just its placement on a superhero soundtrack, but the rest of Prince's entire catalog.
 It's no wonder this was one of the rare times when a shot from a video became the cover of the single it was meant to promote.

 (The much more common short version of the video is available, of course.)

 Gett Off (Houstyle)

 Violet The Organ Grinder

-(This is one of those videos that has a short edit, omitting all the introductory drama.)
+(This is one of those videos that has a short edit, which omits all of the introductory drama.)

 Diamonds And Pearls

 Money Don't Matter 2 Night (Spike Lee version)